Plano ISD Academy High School FAQ

 How do I know if my child is the right fit for the PISD Academy High School?

-Additionally, there will be an active presence of corporate partners throughout the building.
-Their dedication to Academy High School will be exemplified through a living model of learning by regular interactions with learners and staff.
+Additionally, there is an active presence of corporate partners throughout the building.
+Their dedication to Academy High School is exemplified through a living model of learning by regular interactions with learners and staff.

-The course names below represent the credits that learners will complete (or make substantial progress toward completion) during their 9th and 10th grade years at Plano ISD Academy High School:
+The course names below represent the credits that learners will complete during their 9th – 12th grade years at Plano ISD Academy High School:

-English I, English II, World Geography, World History, Biology, Chemistry, Physics, Algebra I, Algebra II, Geometry, Art I (Art and Media Communications), Art II (Electronic Media), Business Information Management, Communication Applications, Debate, Digital Design and Media Production, Foundations of Personal Fitness, Engineering Design and Presentation, Engineering Design and Problem Solving, Health, and Humanities (elective credit only).
+English I-IV; World Geography, World History, US History, Economics, Government; Biology, Chemistry, Physics, Environmental Systems, Scientific Research and Design; Algebra I, Algebra II, Mathematics of Engineering, Geometry, Statistics and Data Analysis, Pre-Calculus, Calculus; Art I (Art and Media Communications), Art II (Electronic Media), Art III, Debate, Digital Design and Media Production, Web Design, Computer Science, Foundations of Personal Fitness, Health, Engineering Design and Presentation, Engineering Design and Problem Solving, Principles of Manufacturing, and Problems and Solutions.

-There will not be a formal athletics or fine arts program.
-Learners will have the opportunity to experience these activities in a different format not outlined in a set course.
+There is not a formal athletics or fine arts program.
+Learners have the opportunity to experience these activities in a different format not outlined in a set course.
 These experiences might include incorporation of interest in a project or through extracurricular clubs.
-PE/Health credits will be encompassed within school-wide projects in a Wellness and Community Involvement program

-The following language options will be available for learners:
+The following language options are available for learners:

 Other requirements over the four year period:

-Learning experiences will span over a variety of combinations of content areas and learners will have access to other resources to supplement their learning, such as online resources and blended learning opportunities.
+Learning experiences span over a variety of combinations of content areas and learners have access to other resources to supplement their learning, such as online resources and blended learning opportunities.

 The dress code at Plano ISD Academy High School reflects similar standards outlined in Plano ISD Student/Parent Policy Guide.
 There are days when learners’ attire reflects the professional environment that will be fostered in the school.
-These days will be provided to learners in advance.
+These days are provided to learners in advance.

 Plano ISD’s Student Code of Conduct outlines offenses that are subject to disciplinary action in one of three categories: campus discipline management, discipline alternative education placement, and expulsion.
 The code of conduct can be found at the following link: http://pisd.edu/students/code.of.conduct/index.shtml